chartjs/chartjs-plugin-annotation/docs/guide/options.md

 * `type`: `'annotation'`

 The [annotation](#annotation) option context is passed to scriptable options in all other cases, except when resolving `id`, `type` or adjusting scale ranges.
 The same values resolved in `afterDataLimits` with [chart](#chart) context are again evaluated in `afterUpdate` with [annotation](#annotation) context.

+Note that the annotation element may be undefined or partially uninitialized, since scriptable options may be invoked during the initial chart display, before everything's been resolved and initialized.